 What if I’ve already had treatment and am unhappy with the result?

 Consult a qualified, doctor-led clinic for an assessment.
-In most cases, existing injectable treatment can be reversed and the area re-treated.
+In most cases, existing treatment can be reversed and the area re-treated.

 Want to know more about non surgical rhinoplasty?